yracine/device-type.myecobee/HUBITAT_README.md

 c) Hit the save button on the right inside of the screen

-d) Make sure that enable OAuth in Smartapp is active (click oAuth in the upper right corner)
+d) Make sure to enable OAuth in Smartapp is active (click oAuth in the upper right corner)
 * Hit "Update" at the bottom

 If the instructions above are not clear enough, you can refer to the troubleshooting section below with some pictures: